 Reproduction

-In times of molting the exoskeleton, Trilobites would form clusters that would also serve as mating grounds.
-Trilobite males would seek out female counterparts to mate, with special appendages dedicated to the process termed “claspers mating strategy” that prevails today in a few similar species.
 The male would presumably climb on top of the female before courting, aligning his head with the female’s backbone.
 Several spines that extend from the tail are present at this location on the exoskeleton.
 The claspers allowed the male to grab onto the two pairs of the female’s spines since this would align their bodies perfectly.

 Threats

-Facts about the Trilobite
+6 More Amazing Facts about Trilobite

 - Most Trilobite fossils are abandoned exoskeletons.